 We intend to further develop the collaboration with other Assemblies and Groups, and to promote links between clinicians in respiratory medicine, physicians involved in clinical research, and scientists involved in lung biology.
 Our priority is to raise the most relevant questions for all pulmonary physicians.

-Secretary: Rachael A. Evans
+Chair: Rachael A. Evans